joshunrau/MplusLGM/README.md

 vary across time; and LCGA3, allowing for residual variance to vary across both time and class.

 This can be done using the fitLCGA function.
-We will set the dataset, user variables, timepoints, and id variable as described for GBTM.
-Additionally, we will set the class structure to three, and specify the three-class GBTM model previously fit as the reference model (i.e., it will be included in the list returned by the fitLCGA function, allowing for easier model comparison).
+We will set the class structure to three, and specify the three-class GBTM model previously fit as the reference model (i.e., it will be included in the list returned by the fitLCGA function, allowing for easier model comparison).

     lcga_models <- fitLCGA(
-      df = SampleData,
+      df = Diagnoses,
-      usevar = c('var1', 'var2', 'var3', 'var4', 'var5'),
+      usevar = c('sx_0', 'sx_1', 'sx_2', 'sx_3'),
-      timepoints = c(1, 2, 3, 4, 5),
+      timepoints = c(0, 1, 2, 3),
       idvar = "id",
       classes = 3,
       ref_model = gbtm_models[[3]]